PowerShell/PowerShell-RFC/1-Draft/RFC####-Improve-generation-of-argument-string-for-executables.md

 # Improve generation of argument-string for executables

-When Powershell calls an external executable, the [NativeCommandParameterBinder](https://github.com/PowerShell/PowerShell/blob/master/src/System.Management.Automation/engine/NativeCommandParameterBinder.cs) takes all parameters of the command and generates the argument-string (also called "CommandLine") that is sent to the executable (as [ProcessStartInfo.Arguments](https://msdn.microsoft.com/en-us/library/system.diagnostics.processstartinfo.arguments.aspx)).
+When PowerShell calls an external executable, the [NativeCommandParameterBinder](https://github.com/PowerShell/PowerShell/blob/master/src/System.Management.Automation/engine/NativeCommandParameterBinder.cs) takes all parameters of the command and generates the argument-string (also called "CommandLine") that is sent to the executable (as [ProcessStartInfo.Arguments](https://msdn.microsoft.com/en-us/library/system.diagnostics.processstartinfo.arguments.aspx)).
-It seems as if the NativeCommandParameterBinder trys to generate an argument-string, such that `argv[]` of the called executable contains the arguments, that were given as parameters to the command.
+It seems as if the NativeCommandParameterBinder tries to generate an argument-string, such that `argv[]` of the called executable contains the arguments, that were given as parameters to the command.
 This works well, if an argument contains spaces.
-In this case the NativeCommandParameterBinder adds quotes arround the argument, so it reaches `argv[]` as one argument (not splited into parts).
+In this case the NativeCommandParameterBinder adds quotes around the argument, so it reaches `argv[]` as one argument (not split into parts).
-However if the argument itself contains quotes, those are not escaped.
-Therefor the corrosponding element in `argv[]` has no quotes and (depending on the actual argument) the argument can be splitted into multiple `argv[]` elements.
+However, if the argument itself contains quotes, those are not escaped.
+Therefor the corresponding element in `argv[]` has no quotes and (depending on the actual argument) the argument can be split into multiple `argv[]` elements.
 It can even occur that the following arguments are not handled correctly.

 This RFC suggests to make the NativeCommandParameterBinder compatible to [the typical CommandLine escaping rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx).
-Additionally it suggests to add a verbose-symbol to add a custom formated string to the CommandLine (for executables, that don't follow the typical escaping rules.)
+Additionally, it suggests to add a verbose-symbol to add a custom formatted string to the CommandLine (for executables, that don't follow the typical escaping rules.)

 This is basically a bugfix for https://github.com/PowerShell/PowerShell/issues/1995 and https://github.com/PowerShell/PowerShell/issues/3049 and on stackoverflow (["This seems like a bug to me.
 If I am passing the correct escaped strings to PowerShell, then PowerShell should take care of whatever escaping may be necessary for however it invokes the command."](http://stackoverflow.com/questions/6714165/powershell-stripping-double-quotes-from-command-line-arguments) and ["... and I think this is a bug Powershell doesn't escape any double quotes that appear inside the arguments."](http://stackoverflow.com/a/21334121/2770331)).
 However, as this is a very longstanding bug, there are workarounds for some cases.
-These will no longer work if this is corrected, therefor this document suggests to add a preference variable to get the old behaviour back if somebody needs it.
+These will no longer work if this is corrected, therefor this document suggests to add a preference variable to get the old behavior back if somebody needs it.

 ## Motivation

-    As a powershell user who wants to call external executables, I can pass any arguments to those executables, so that these arguments reach the `argv[]` array unchanged.
+    As a PowerShell user who wants to call external executables, I can pass any arguments to those executables, so that these arguments reach the `argv[]` array unchanged.